jjhan01/Simon/README.md

-# simon-css
+# simon-javascript

-This application deliverable demonstrates the use of basic CSS for styling and a responsive design.
-Lets see if this updates in my repo.
+This deliverable demonstrates the use of basic JavaScript for interactivity.